GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 In this example, integer keys are used as a unique identifier and both input and output are sorted by the key.
 You can match the input and output using the key value even if the output is randomly ordered.

-## Learn how to modfy Keras models for batch predictions
+## Learn how to modify Keras models for batch predictions

 There are multiple ways to add a unique key to the model.
 If you use Keras to define a model, you can use one of the following methods.